youngdataspace/Detect-Outliers-Using-Isolation-Forest/README.md

 ![Introduction](https://github.com/youngdataspace/treat-outliers/blob/main/Introduction.gif)

 ## Outline
 In <a href="https://github.com/youngdataspace/treat-outliers/blob/main/detect_outliers.ipynb">this notebook</a>, I explain and implement Isolation Forest.
-My goal is to explain using plain English so that non-technical readers can understand.
+My goal is to explain using plain English so that non-technical readers can understand the algorithm.

 This notebook includes the following topics:
 - Why and how to look for outliers.
 - How Isolation Forest works.
 - The benefits and drawbacks of Isolation Forest.